 10. Administrative Risk

 Risk doesn’t stop once the paperwork is signed.
 When leasing industrial or commercial properties, the team that provides the site management services can make the difference in what quality of tenants sign leases and how long they stay with you.
 Ensure that the property management team you employ keeps the quality of your investment safe by providing quality tenant services.
+Real estate brokers and agents can help you get started in a new area you’re looking to build in but you’ll need more than just that.
+Vertical integrated teams can help you dramatically here.

 Manage administrative risk by working with a vertically-integrated group of real estate development companies throughout your entire venture into commercial real estate.
-Schueler Group has an in-house property management division that manages millions of square feet of office, retail, medical, and warehouse space throughout the Cincinnati-Dayton-Northern Kentucky corridor.
+Schueler Group has an in-house property management division that manages millions of square feet of office, retail, medical, and warehouse real estate throughout the Cincinnati-Dayton-Northern Kentucky corridor.
 Because they’re a part of our group of companies, tenant services and communication are seamless, business values are shared, and mutual pride in services means they have a portfolio’s worth of long-term, happy tenants.

 Be Confident in Your Commercial Real Estate Ventures

 Investing in CRE is one of those times you definitely want several sets of expert eyes on each financial move you make, including your place in the financial structure of the project.
 A local, well-established property developer that specializes in commercial real estate in your desired area can help ensure you make the right decisions with your money with long-term growth in mind.
+You can create a portfolio full of properties for lease or purchase with the right knowledge and right partners.